Wash Recycling – from Feeder to Filter Press.

-With hundreds of tonnes of Construction and Demolition (C&D) and excavation waste being stockpiled each year, a system that can recycle this waste into a saleable product has environmental as well as financial benefits to aggregates producers.
-This is exactly the solution SAPA, a Geneva based asphalt manufacturer, had been seeking when they began to investigate a way to recycle the waste they were sending to landfill.
+With thousands of tonnes of Construction and Demolition (C&D) and excavation waste being stockpiled each year, a system that can recycle this waste into a saleable product, has environmental as well as financial benefits to aggregates producers is exactly the solution Albin Borer AG, a Swiss Group in Construction, infrastructure and material treatment had been seeking when they began to investigate a way to recycle the waste they were sending to landfill.

-Terex Washing Systems were tasked with finding a solution to this problem, which resulted in the design, manufacture and installation of a complete end to end construction and demolition wash recycling system.
-Everything from the feeder to the filterpress was included in this installation, which manages to achieve throughputs of 100 tonnes per hour.
+Terex Washing Systems were tasked with finding a solution to this problem for this customer, which resulted in the design, manufacture and installation of a complete end to end excavation wash recycling system.
+Everything from the feeder to the filterpress was included in this installation, which manages to achieve throughputs of 250 tonnes per hour of C&D and excavation waste and producing 9 saleable products.
+The close working relationship between Albin Borer AG, our Dealer, Avesco and Terex Washing Systems, along with a high level of aftersales support has resulted in this unique project being commissioned successfully.

 C&D and Excavation Waste

-The feed material is made up of excavation waste as well as construction and demolition waste.
-A H12 and H20 Feed Hopper receives loads from the shovel and removes oversized stones (larger than 100mm) from the material, thanks to the 100mm gaps in the feeder grid.
+The feed material is made up of excavation from Albin Borer AG other businesses.
+An AggreScalp 125 receives feed material from the loading shovel and removes oversized stones (larger than 150mm) from the material, which is achieved by the 150mm gaps in the finger bars installed.
 These oversized stones are stockpiled for later use.
+Medium size 150/80 mm are sent via a side chute into a feed hopper, feeding the Terex MPS crusher, a Horizontal Shaft Impactor, HIS 3434.
 Since occasional pieces of metal were present within the feed material, an over-band magnet has been installed after each of the feed hoppers.

 Screening, Scrubbing and Classifying